noteed/adventofcode-2023/README.md

 `day/1/` instead (same for the following days).
 The puzzle input files are outside of `solve/` (i.e. `day/1/input.txt` for instance).

+When implementing the `multicall` binary (see below after Day 10), I've removed the `solve/` subdirectory, and renamed the package name from "solve" to "day1" in the `Cargo.toml` file.

 Each participant receive their own input, so it's ok to publish the results.
 (And keeping them here helps during refactoring.)